Organization of the faculty

 Professorship Application

-Please submit your application documents along with the Excel file (XLSX, 15 KB) following the procedure described in line 3 the Dean's Office will be happy to assist you with any questions.
+Please submit your application documents under the link along with the Excel file, following the procedure described in line 3 of this file.
+The Dean's Office will be happy to assist you with any questions.

-W2 Professorship for Physical and Synthetic Biology (Substitute): Template for Applicants (XLSX, 15 KB)
+Professorship for Phylogenomics and Systematics of Plants (W2, substitute): Template for Applicants (XLSX, 15 KB)

 Ludwig-Maximilians-Universität München